-Library facilities are shared between Texas Southmost College and The University of Texas Rio Grande Valley at Brownsville.
+Our library services also include access to computers so you can search through the digital library, research your study topics, and complete your homework in a quiet space.
 All currently enrolled students may access Library content via the Library website or in person, with their TSC student identification card.
-UTRGV Library Website